gwardysp/wxCalc/README.md

 # wxCalc

-Simple calculator using wxWidgets
+Simple calculator written in c++ using wxWidgets

-## notes

-Sizers must be public (duhhh)
-Buttons can be arrays but not vectors.....
-I mean DUUUHHHHH having a dynamic array of buttons is kinda dumb.